Definition of Appositive

 “Christmas Eve afternoon we scrape together a nickel and go to the butcher’s to buy Queenie’s traditional gift, a good gnawable beef bone.”

-In the above excerpt, a restrictive appositive is clarifying and describing a noun “traditional gift of Queenie.”
-Here this literary device has appeared after the noun, specifying the type of gift.
+In the above excerpt, a restrictive appositive is clarifying and describing a noun “traditional gift.”
+Here, this literary device has appeared after the noun, specifying the type of gift.

-In this example, a noun “mechanical woman “is defined and identified by a long noun phrase, a restrictive appositive “ a machine…eyes.” , which serves as a useful device in this excerpt, and brings variety in a sentence, enhancing its meanings.
+In this example, the noun “mechanical woman” is defined and identified by a long noun phrase, a restrictive appositive, “flashing, gassy circles for eyes,” which serves as a useful device in this excerpt, and brings variety to the sentence, enhancing its meaning.

-Gehrig identifies a noun ballplayers by using restrictive appositive “murderers row” and further, he adds a noun championship team.
+Gehrig identifies a noun, “ballplayers,” by using the restrictive appositive “murderers row,” and he adds a noun “championship team.”
 These two appositives are used with commas and add meaning and significance to the sentence.

-In the above extract, Hammer has used an appositive immediately after the noun phrase “Nuclear power station”, which adds information to the sentence.
-This presents an example of non-restrictive appositive that if removed, does not change the meanings of the sentence.
+In the above extract, Hammer has used an appositive immediately after the noun phrase “Nuclear power station,” which adds information to the sentence.
+This presents an example of non-restrictive appositive which, if removed, does not change the meaning of the sentence.

-This is another good example of non-restrictive appositive, in which a noun “father” does not need extra information, but author has used a long noun phrase “a fat” “funny man…wit” to explain it.
+This is another good example of non-restrictive appositive, in which the noun “father” does not need extra information, but the author has used a long noun phrase, “a fat, funny man … and a subversive wit,” to describe it.

 Function of Appositive

 The function of appositive in literary works is to provide information, which is either essential or additional.
 It also gives meanings to different sentences in literary texts, and helps in identifying other nouns.
-Besides, an appositive noun also defines, explains and clarify the meanings of a sentence.
-It is helpful to combine sentences to avoid e faulty, too many choppy and short sentences.
-In addition, an appositive phrases give variety to a literary work by using sentences of varied lengths, allowing the writers to use interesting details with smooth flow of reading experience.
+An appositive noun also defines, explains, and clarifies the meaning of a sentence.
+It is helpful to combine sentences to avoid too many choppy and short sentences.
+In addition, an appositive phrase gives variety to a literary work by using sentences of varied lengths, allowing the writers to use interesting details with smooth flow of the reading experience.